RyanParsley/angularE2E/slides.md

 ???

 There are a lot of tools to provide you code confidence, and many of those tools come by more than one name.
 Or, are otherwise hard to distinguish between.
 I'm calling this class of tests e2e tests because that's the name of the folder the angular cli puts them in by default.

 ---
+class: middle, center

+# In other words...
+## E2E tests run in the browser to more closely match real world user interaction with our app.
+---

 background-image: url(./assets/whyE2E.gif)